meilisearch/documentation/learn/what_is_meilisearch/telemetry.md

 Whenever an event is triggered that collects some piece of data, Meilisearch does not send it immediately.
 Instead, it bundles it with other data in a batch of up to `500kb`.
 Batches are sent either every hour, or after reaching `500kb`—whichever occurs first.
 This is done in order to improve performance and reduce network traffic.

 ::: tip Be advised!
 This list is liable to change with every new version of Meilisearch.
 It's not because we're trying to be sneaky!
-It's because when we add new features we need to collect additional datapoints to see how they perform.
+It's because when we add new features we need to collect additional data points to see how they perform.
 :::

 | Metric name                                        | Description                                                                                 | Example